softwaresaved/software-assessment-framework/CONTRIBUTING.md

 * To suggest a new metric:
   1. **Check the metric has not been suggested / implemented already** by searching on GitHub under [Issues with the label "metric"](https://github.com/softwaresaved/software-assessment-framework/issues?q=is%3Aissue+label%3Ametric)
-  2. If it's not there, open a [new issue] (https://github.com/softwaresaved/software-assessment-framework/issues/new).
+  2. If it's not there, open a [new issue](https://github.com/softwaresaved/software-assessment-framework/issues/new).
 Be sure to include a **title and clear description of your metric**, with as much relevant information as possible, for instance what category of metric it is, links to background references / material, and a description of what the metric measures.
 Make sure you apply the **"Metric"** label to the issue.

 ## **Did you find a bug?**